 Pacing Fill Strategy: (Packages with package-level pacing only) How to pace ad delivery:

-Even: (The default) Paces delivery uniformly throughout each flight, with a target of 50% of the delivery in the first half of the flight.
+Even: Paces delivery uniformly throughout each flight, with a target of 50% of the delivery in the first half of the flight.

-Frontload: Accelerates delivery so that it is 65-75% complete halfway through the flight.
+Frontload: Accelerates delivery so that it’s 65-75% complete halfway through the flight.

-Aggressive Frontload: Accelerates delivery so that it is 75-85% complete halfway through the flight.
+Aggressive Frontload: Accelerates delivery so that it’s 75-85% complete halfway through the flight.

 (Packages with package-level pacing and with “Activate Custom Flighting” enabled) Custom flight periods within the overall Flight Dates specified in the Goals & Budget section.

 For each flight, enter the start date, end date, and the target number of impressions.
-To add an additional flight, click Add Flight.
+To add another flight, click Add Flight.